 Failure modes

-UMAP is stochastic, this means different runs produce different topic counts.
-You need to fix random_state.
+UMAP is stochastic, so different runs produce different topic counts.
+Fix random_state for reproducibility.

-HDBSCAN’s noise cluster can get too many documents.
-You may need to lower min_cluster_size and/or min_samples.
+HDBSCAN’s noise cluster can absorb too many documents.
+Common adjustments: lower min_cluster_size and/or min_samples.

 Topics inherit embedding model biases.
-You may need to find a domain-relevant encoder, fine-tune it on your corpus, use task-specific encodings
+Mitigations: switch to a domain-relevant encoder, fine-tune the encoder on the target corpus, or use task-specific encodings.

 Inductive inference on new documents